 Download the Fact Sheet from the list at the end of this page for further information or call 13 10 50 for more information about asbestos resources for local councils, or visit the Heads of Asbestos Coordination Authorities website.

-Sites where demolition work and/or development works or other works are being carried out by either employees or by a self employed person or persons are places of work under the provisions of the NSW Occupational Health and Safety Act 2000.
+Sites where demolition work and/or development works or other works are being carried out by either employees or by a self employed person or persons are places of work under the provisions of the NSW Work Health and Safety Act 2011.
 In situations where Council becomes aware of non compliance on work sites where asbestos material is being handled, Council’s regulatory officers may visit the work site and where necessary advise the WorkCover Authority of NSW who are the appropriate authority in respect to regulating work practices on work sites.

 The following topics represent resources and information for the safe management and monitoring of asbestos and is available for home and property owners, tenants, renovators, builders, businesses, industry and workers.
 They can be accessed from the Workcover Authority of NSW website.